-Bank ensures employee engagement and encourages employee involvement in the social responsibility activities of the Bank through various programs every year.
-Bank budgets a specific amount under Employee Volunteering and the same would be reached out to the needy through well planned team activities.
-The CSR Committee would take required decisions and give necessary guidance and would monitor the Employee volunteering activities.
+The Bank ensures employee engagement and encourages employee involvement in the social responsibility activities of the Bank through various programs every year.
+The Bank budgets a specific amount under Employee Volunteering, and the same is reached out to the needy through well-planned team activities.
+The CSR Committee takes required decisions, gives necessary guidance, and monitors the Employee Volunteering activities.

-The efforts put in by employees shall be documented and to be made available publicly so as to improve the morale of the employees in CSR activities.
+The efforts put in by employees are documented and made available publicly so as to improve the morale of the employees in CSR activities.

-The activities will be carried out only in India, particularly in areas of operation of the Bank.
+The activities are carried out only in India, particularly in areas of operation of the Bank.